Iam-dhruv/WanderBoard/README.md

 ## 👥 Team & Contributing

 ### Who Built This
-- **Dhruv & Keshav** — Made sure all the APIs talk to each other correctly
-- **Bhoomika & Garima** — Made it actually look good
+- **Dhruv** — Designed the whole UI/UX along with frontend and backend firestore integration
+- **Keshav** — Designed the whole google maps integration systemn
+- **Dakshata** — Worked on the discovery engine ,designed and made with visually appealing
+- **Garima** — built the whole core bucket list functionality with drag and drop
-- **Dakshata & Naivadhya** — Wrote the scheduling and expense algorithms
+- **Naivadhya** — Built the whole expense tracking and settlement algorithm
+- **Bhoomika** —Worked on the weather API along with smart contingency flagging

 ### Want to Help?